 You’ll still need something along the lines of the Manfrotto Lumie Art LED light, but it’s definitely the most budget vlogging platform out there as long as you are the type who consistently upgrades your smartphone, be it the iPhone, Samsung or the Google Pixel.
 With three-axis stabilization and a price that’s an impulse buy, the Osmo Mobile 2 allows you to test the waters of vlogging before investing a ton of money into your setup.

 A quick note if you want to vlog around your city or travels.
 Invest in Filmic Pro.
 It’s a $10 app and allows you to turn off optical image stabilization (OIS) in your phone.
-With a 3-axis gimbal, any sharp movements and the OIS starts to do battle with any gimbal..
+With a 3-axis gimbal, any sharp movements and the OIS start to do battle with any gimbal.
 That’s just one of the many features of Filmic Pro.
 I own it, and the app is a must on any smartphone you plan on using for videography.

 The biggest challenger to the Osmo Mobile 2 is the Movi from Freefly.
 Yes, the company has a weird naming system due to the professional series of Movi Pros, etc. At $299, it is more expensive than the Osmo Mobile 2, but don’t let that deter you.
 Take a look at the feature set, and you can see its targeted at a more cinema-quality audience.
-Not saying you can’t get the exact same shots on the Osmo, because you can, but Movi is borrowing heavily from its cinema background to produce one of the more unique smartphone gimbals.
+Not saying you can’t get the same shots on the Osmo, because you can, but Movi is borrowing heavily from its cinema background to produce one of the more unique smartphone gimbals.